-John Lindley Byrne (born 1950) is a Canadian Writer/Penciller/Inker.
+John Lindley Byrne (born July 6, 1950) is a Canadian Writer/Penciller/Inker.
 Has worked for Marvel, DC, and many other comic book companies.
 One of the best known and influential comics creators (and at one point, among the best paid as well.)
 He's also fairly controversial, due to his attitudes both with comics fans and pros.
-There's a reason his last TV Tropes page was entirely nuked.

 - On DC, he reinvented Superman for the 80's after the company-wide Retcon of Crisis on Infinite Earths.
 He recycled some of his ideas for the character Gladiator (a Superman Captain Ersatz he drew in X-Men and Fantastic Four) for this series.
 He also worked on Wonder Woman briefly.

 - He also created some original series of his own, such as the Next Men, for other companies.